mugsp/mugsp.github.io/index.md

 	<div>
 		<p>
 		Looking to invest in a bachelors degree in Computer or Applied science with my father who is a attourney General of Romania at NATO.
+		Also after i tookeed the quiz to flee i seen i am still an engineer.
+			"THE INNOVATOR

+The innovator develops new projects or products to solve specific issues.

+Innovators are curious and creative problem-solvers.
+Innovators are determined analytical thinkers who enjoy developing new methods, projects or products to solve specific issues.
+They are always up for a challenge and they enjoy doing things differently.
+Innovators apply their analytical and technical expertise to solve complex issues related to forced displacement.
+" as they wrote in the placement sign.

 		</p>
 	</div>